 Shopping for antiques in Zagreb

-For those keen to mix the festive experience with a browse for antiques, a weekend trip should be planned in order to attend the flea market on Britanski trg, held every Sunday and displaying an excellent range of antiques and collectibles.
+For those keen to mix the festive experience with a browse for antiques, a weekend trip should be planned in order to attend the flea market on Britanski trg, held every Sunday and displaying an excellent range of antiques and collectibles, and explore antique shops in Zagreb.
 Paintings, jewelry, old currency, antique furniture, vintage books and maps, gramophones with their own LPs, crockery, silver and much more can be found among the stalls, as well as pleasant conversation and cultural exchange of course.
 Zagreb should be near the top of everyone’s list of places to visit at Christmas time.

 Shopping for antiques in Strasbourg

-Whether in front of the awesome imperial palace of Shönbrunn or the Rathaus in the first district, indulge in some roasted chestnuts or a Käsekrainer (cheese-filled sausage) and soak up the traditions that began in 1298 and are now some of the most celebrated in Europe.
-It is the perfect location for Christmas gifts and Viennese souvenirs, and a jolly festive time all round.
+Whether in front of the awesome imperial palace of Shönbrunn or the Rathaus in the first district, indulge in some roasted chestnuts or a Käsekrainer (a cheese-filled sausage) and soak up the traditions that began in 1298 and are now some of the most celebrated in Europe.
+It is the perfect location for Christmas gifts and Viennese souvenirs and a jolly festive time.

 Shopping for antiques in Vienna

-Vienna hosts various flea markets all year round, and is home to one impressive antiques district, just a couple of minutes away from the famous Wiener Stephansdom, where antique dealers and Vienna’s auction house, the Dorotheum, are located.
+Vienna hosts various flea markets all year round and is home to one impressive antique district, just a couple of minutes away from the famous Wiener Stephansdom, where antique dealers and Vienna’s auction house, the Dorotheum, are located.

 Vienna‘s antique district is brimming with upscale antique shops selling pieces that are worthy of museum display.
 This is the place where collectors will find Gothic painted furniture, Renaissance chests, Baroque armories, fine carpets, magnificent timepieces, paintings, and antique jewelry, among many other treasures.
 Prices match the quality though, so do not come expecting a bargain!

-Shoppers looking forward to finding a mind boggling range of Austrian antiques ranging from old furniture to trinkets of jewellery, should make a trip to Vienna’s Flohmarkt am Naschmarkt, their priority.
+Shoppers looking forward to finding a mind-boggling range of Austrian antiques ranging from old furniture to trinkets of jewelry, should make a trip to Vienna’s Flohmarkt am Naschmarkt, their priority.

 Dresden enjoys celebrating at this time of year by setting up Germany’s oldest Christmas markets.
 These are some of the most varied markets in Europe, and there are eleven completely different markets to choose from across the city.
 This tradition began in 1434, and both local visitors and tourists at these markets have the most magnificent and festive experience.